Patton Village, Texas: History

 A man named H. L. Patton founded the community.
-Patton Village was developed beginning in the 1960s.
+Patton Village was developed, beginning in the 1960s.
 Patton remained in control of Patton Village during its development and its incorporation as a municipality in 1966.

-By 1970 Patton Village reported that it had 667 people.
-The population steadily increased over a following three decade period.
+By 1970, Patton Village reported that it had 667 people.
+The population steadily increased over the following three decades.
 Patton Village became a bedroom community for Houston.
-In the late 1970s H. L. Patton lost control of the development, due to age.
+In the late 1970s, H. L. Patton lost control of the development, due to age.
 Bruce Nichols of The Dallas Morning News said that "Several people familiar with the town said troubles began in Patton Village after founding father H.L.
 Patton [...] lost control."

-In 1985 the city instituted a small property tax.
+In 1985, the city instituted a small property tax.
 In 1986, after most residents refused to pay the tax, the city repealed it.
-In 1988 Robert "Bob" Devaney, the mayor of Patton Village, said "Property values are zero.
+In 1988, Robert "Bob" Devaney, the mayor of Patton Village, said "Property values are zero.
 Nobody wants to buy here."
 H. L. Patton died at age 100 in February 1989.